-- Respect is identified as one of our core values. - Respect is included as one of our Golden Rules. - The theme of respect is explored through the PSHCE curriculum, RE curriculum, SEAL and circle time. - Respectful relationships are modelled across the school between adults and children, adults and adults. - Respect is addressed through work on anti bullying (anti bullying week) - Respect is one of the themes explored through Collective Worship. - Children are expected to be respectful when participating in competitive sports and other community, school or cluster events. - The children learn about the beliefs, faiths and cultures of others through the RE curriculum and explore issues surrounding tolerance and respect. - Links with other countries the School of Scholars, Nagpur, India. - Resident teachers recent teacher from Turkey.
+- Respect is included in our three rules of respect, ready and safe. - The theme of respect is explored through the PSHE curriculum, RE curriculum and Philosophy for children. - Respectful relationships are modelled across the school between adults and children, adults and adults. - Respect is addressed through work on anti bullying (anti bullying week) - Respect is one of the themes explored through Collective Worship.

+- Children are expected to be respectful when participating in competitive sports and other community, school or cluster events. - The children learn about the beliefs, faiths and cultures of others through the RE curriculum and explore issues surrounding tolerance and respect.